MattDrake1664/Revision-Tool/README.md

 # Revision-Tool
-Python revision tool using a glossary
+Python revision tool using a csv glossary